BasedAgents/smart-contracts/docs/Tokenomics.md

 - Used for protocol upgrades and improvements

 **Platform Referrer (10%)**
-The Platform Referrer fee incentivizes the development of any integration that enables users to interact with BasedAgents:
+The Platform Referrer fee incentivizes the development of any integration that enables users to interact with Based Agents:
-- Any developer or project can integrate with BasedAgents by becoming a Platform Referrer
+- Any developer or project can integrate with Based Agents by becoming a Platform Referrer
-- BasedAgents.co is just one reference implementation
+- Based Agents.co is just one reference implementation
 - Integration possibilities include:
   - Trading interfaces (web, mobile, desktop)
   - Trading APIs and SDKs